On measures derived from orbital integrals: Introduction

 \section{Introduction}

-In this article we develop a novel approach to the derivation of some piecewise polynomial measures or Duistermat-Heckman type measures from Harish-Chandras (HC) orbital integral formula in the context of compact semi-simple Lie groups.
-These measures are derived from orbital measures, that is, invariant probability measures on adjoint orbits of compact semi-simple Lie groups.
+We develop a novel approach to the derivation of some piecewise polynomial measures or Duistermat-Heckman type measures from Harish-Chandras orbital integral formula in the context of compact semisimple Lie groups.
+These measures are derived from orbital measures, that is, invariant probability measures on adjoint orbits of compact semisimple Lie groups.
 Specifically, we derive the pushforward of an orbital measure by the projection to the Cartan algebra, and we derive the radial part of the convolution of two orbital measures.
-These problems were previously addressed in \cite{zubov, olshanski, faraut2} and in \cite{faraut,cmz,zuber}.
+In the case of type \textrm{A} root system we give a formula for the moments of the projection of an orbital measure.
+The characterization of these measures was previously addressed in \cite{zubov, olshanski, faraut2} and in \cite{faraut,cmz,zuber}.
 They are probabilistic versions of the Schur-Horn theorem \cite{horn1} and Horn's problem \cite{horn2}.
-Given hermitian matrices $X$ and $Y$ with fixed eigenvalues the Schur-Horn theorem characterizes the possible diagonal entries of $X$ as the convex closure of the permutation of eigenvalues, while Horn's problem asks for a characterization of the possible eigenvalues of the sum $X+Y$.
-The possible eigenvalues are given by a set of linear inequalities and the problem was solved by Klyatchko in \cite{klyachko}.
+Given hermitian matrices $X$ and $Y$ with fixed eigenvalues the Schur-Horn theorem characterizes the possible diagonal entries of $X$ as the convex hull of the permutation of eigenvalues, while Horn's problem asks for a characterization of the possible eigenvalues of the sum $X+Y$.
+The possible eigenvalues are given by a set of linear inequalities and Horn's problem was solved by Klyatchko in \cite{klyachko}.